openhive-network/hive/doc/building.md

 # Building Hive

-Building Steeem requires 8GB of RAM.
+Building Hive requires a minimum of 8GB RAM.

 ## Compile-Time Options (cmake)

 ### CMAKE_BUILD_TYPE=[Release/Debug]

-Specifies whether to build with or without optimization and without or with the symbol table for debugging.
+Specifies whether to build with or without optimization and with or without the symbol table for debugging.
 Unless you are specifically debugging or running tests, it is recommended to build as release.